-The Trade Skills Assessment and Gap Training (TSAGT) Program gives eligible Queenslanders with substantial industry experience the opportunity to complete a priority trade qualification.
+The Trade Skills Assessment and Gap Training (TSAGT) program gives eligible Queenslanders with substantial industry experience the opportunity to complete a priority trade qualification.

-The program involves:
+The program provides participants with:

-- providing gap training of no more than 40% of the funded competencies/points to complete the trade qualification.
+- gap training of no more than 40% of the funded competencies/points to complete the trade qualification.

 - minimise current and potential trade skills shortages

 - address emerging trade skills needs in the economy or in communities

 Read the TSAGT program policy (PDF, 353KB) to learn more.

 To participate in the TSAGT program, you must: